remoteflags/code-sample-react/README.md

 ![alt text](https://s3.eu-west-1.amazonaws.com/www.remoteflags.com/Header.png)
 # Getting Started with Remote Flags

-This package contains code example on how to integrate with Remote Flags api and fetch a specific flag status.
+This package contains a code example on how to integrate with Remote Flags api and fetch a specific feature flag status.

 You will find the render code in ```DemoComponent.js```, where an On/Off flag is used.
 In this example the flag status is used to display a marketing event for a 25% off Sale image.

 ## Run

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`